Hugo Wolf: Recording projects

 Individual songs have been included in the recorded repertoire of many singers.
 Significant early Wolf recording artists included Elisabeth Schumann, Heinrich Rehkemper, Heinrich Schlusnus, Josef von Manowarda, Lotte Lehmann, Karl Erb and others.
-Early post-War collections were recorded by Suzanne Danco, Anton Dermota and Gérard Souzay (all before 1953), Dietrich Fischer-Dieskau (1954), Hans Hotter (1954), Erna Berger (1956), Heinrich Rehfuss (1955) and Elisabeth Schumann (1958), and important individual songs by Elisabeth Schwarzkopf, Nicola Rossi-Lemeni, and Elisabeth Höngen.
+Early post-War collections were recorded by Suzanne Danco, Anton Dermota and Gérard Souzay (all before 1953), Dietrich Fischer-Dieskau (1954), Hans Hotter (1954), Erna Berger (1956), Heinrich Rehfuss (1955) and Elisabeth Schumann (1958), and important individual songs by Elisabeth Schwarzkopf, Nicola Rossi-Lemeni, Elly Ameling, and Elisabeth Höngen.
 Gerald Moore was a distinguished accompanist in Wolf song recordings.
 Fischer-Dieskau recorded a large collection of Mörike songs with Moore in March 1959.
 Some major projects have attempted more comprehensive coverage.

 Hugo Wolf Society edition

-In September 1931 the Hugo Wolf Society was formed under the aegis of English His Master's Voice records supervised by Walter Legge for the recording of a substantial proportion of the song repertoire.
+In September 1931 the Hugo Wolf Society was formed under the aegis of the United Kingdom's His Master's Voice supervised by Walter Legge for the recording of a substantial proportion of the song repertoire.
 These were to be issued to subscribers in limited editions.
 The artists participating were restricted to those under contract to this company.
-Each volume consisted of six HMV red-label discs (unobtainable separately) and retailed new at $15.00 Am.
+Each volume consisted of six His Master's Voice red-label discs (unobtainable separately) and retailed new at $15.00 Am.
 The Wolf Society recordings were re-released in 1981.